 What to Feed Your Parrot

-In the wild, parrots enjoy a varied diet and eat things like fruit, seeds, nuts, flowers, and sometimes corn.
-When kept in captivity, a parrot should be fed a varied diet that includes high-quality pellet food along with a variety of fruits and vegetables including those listed above.
+In the wild, parrots enjoy a varied diet and eat things like fruits, seeds, nuts, flowers, and sometimes corn.
+When kept as pets, a parrot should be fed a varied diet that includes high-quality pellet food along with a variety of fruits and vegetables including those listed above.

 In addition to seeds, fruits, and vegetables, parrots also enjoy eating nuts.
 If you want to feed some nuts to your bird, give him one or two nuts a day to ensure you’re not giving him too much fat.
 Parrots like nuts such as these: